aerofur/OpenControl/README.md

     * [x] Control Air
     * [x] MainRes "jump" on Bail
     * [x] Locomotive Brake res logic
+    * [ ] Air Compressor Pitch up (runs on engine RPM)
+      * Base this off the Engine RPM calulations in the Electrical chip (send the engine RPM through the data array).
+    * [x] Emergency Braking
+    * [x] BP and Trainline "speeds" are now based on how many cars there are.
+      * The more the slower it takes to reach the Feed Pressure.
+      * Also means that Emrg Braking takes longer
   * [ ] Physics System / Electrical
     * [x] Playerbased Speed and Physics Calculations
     * [x] MPH